 - a diagnosis that may have implications for current treatment

 John has recently moved to a new practice where the GP suggests he take a medication to help prevent a heart attack.
 John forgets to tell the GP that he has had a stomach ulcer in the past.
 Primary Sense has found a history of this at his other practice, and while prescribing the heart medication, the GP is alerted that John has had a stomach ulcer and may need a second medication to protect him.

-Only data to improve the quality and safety of your care is shared, and any information your GP has marked as confidential is not shared.
+Only data to improve the quality and safety of care is shared.

 This is a new initiative in early stages of implementation and development will continue to provide greater functionality into the future.